LearnersGuild/guide/Game_Manual/Cognitive_Apprenticeship.md

 1. Immediately before observing a Practitioner perform a task, prepare to take notes and record questions and thoughts based on what you expect to be looking for.
 2. While observing a Practitioner perform a task, continuously try to deduce the approach and the perspective they are using to complete the task.
-3. During the observation phase, avoid asking questions that might interupt the Practitioner, ask clarifying questions only.
+3. During the observation phase, avoid asking questions that might interrupt the Practitioner, ask clarifying questions only.
 4. When an observation phase lasts longer than 60 minutes, ask to take a break and do a brief review before continuing to observe.

 *Practitioner Behaviors During Observation*